Mafia-Hands/Mafia/README.md

 npm install
 ```
 ## Contributing

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
-For full contribution, guidelines visit the [Contributing-Guidlines](https://github.com/Mafia-Hands/Mafia/wiki/Contributing-Guidelines)
+For  contribution guidelines visit the [Contributing-Guidlines](https://github.com/Mafia-Hands/Mafia/wiki/Contributing-Guidelines) in the wiki.

 Please make sure to update tests as appropriate.